Recommended New Hire / Orientation Material

 To obtain a claim packet, employees, their representatives or the agency human resource office should contact the Office of Group Insurance.

 If an employee files a claim, we will contact your office to obtain the employment related information necessary to process the claim.
-Once a decision has been made, we will notify your agency if the claim has been approved or declined and, if approved, the effective date, unless the employee requests that we not release that information.

 We will also apprise each employee who files a claim what his/her options are for continuing group insurance coverages while on disability.